Director, GW Regulatory Studies Center & Distinguished Professor of Practice Trachtenberg School of Public Policy & Public Administration

 - Financial market regulation

-Susan Dudley is Director of the George Washington University Regulatory Studies Center, which she established in 2009 to raise awareness of regulations’ effects and improve regulatory policy through research, education and outreach.
-She is also a research professor in the Trachtenberg School of Public Policy and Public Administration.
+Susan Dudley is director of the George Washington University Regulatory Studies Center and distinguished professor of practice in the Trachtenberg School of Public Policy and Public Administration.

 Master of Science degree from the Sloan School of Management at MIT